ggez/ggez/README.md

 * Crate-level docs (so you get an intro instead of just a list of modules on the root page)
 * Document SDL's thread constraints!
 It's mentioned in Context struct docs but maybe should be in other places.
 The Game trait would be a good place to do it perhaps?
 Or just a mention in the docs for each resource type?
-* Put website link in Cargo.toml
-* The Drawable trait needs to take `&mut self` (if it doesn't already)
-* Default font and print functions
 * Submit an update to the zip crate to make it possible to check whether a directory exists.

 ### 0.3.0